-Sound can be stored and reproduced for our convenience and
+Sound can be store and reproduced for our

 A microphone is an acoustical-to-mechanical-to-electrical